These hosting affiliate programs make me 6 figures/year.

 If there’s one thing I’ve learned from doing speed optimization and affiliate marketing for 10 years, it’s you have to choose the right affiliates.

 Otherwise, you lose people’s trust… and that means less sales.
 Obviously the “best” hosting affiliate depends on your audience (location, technical ability, budget, etc).
 You know them better than me, but I know my readers then to have been around the block.
 No way I’m telling them to use Bluehost, Hostinger, or even SiteGround.
-LiteSpeed and cloud hosting all the way!
+Cloud hosting and LiteSpeed all the way!

-Instead of just listing commissions and stats about them which you can probably find on their website, I’ll share my personal experience promoting (most) of these hosting companies.
+Instead of just listing commissions and stats about them which you can probably find on their websites, I’ll share my personal experience promoting (most) of these hosting companies.

 I’ll also share some pleasant and unpleasant things I’ve learned about them over the years, since I do a lot of research in Facebook Groups before deciding on which company I promote.
 Anyway, here’s my list of hosting affiliate programs and the reasoning for listing them this way.